sebcoda/ntnx-escape-game/README.md

 # Preparation
 - Book a HPOC with following characteristics :
     - 3 nodes cluster (no more, no less)
-    - AOS 7 <- May need manual update
+    - AOS 7
-    - PC2024.3 <- May need manual update
+    - PC2024.3.1+ (Need Calm 4.1 min)
     - Self-Service enabled
     - Leap Enabled
     - Flow security enabled
-- prepare your sendgrid token.
-  - If you do not have one, create an account and get a token.
-- Upload the runbook  `blueprint/EG-prerequisites.json` in the `lab` project
+- In PC > Self-service, upload the **runbook**  `blueprint/EG-prerequisites.json` in the `lab` project
 - Launch it
-- Upload the blueprint `blueprint/EG-EscapeGame.json` in the `lab` project (WARNING : Ensure you have launched the runbook first or you'll have problems)
+- Upload the **blueprint** `blueprint/EG-EscapeGame.json` in the `lab` project (WARNING : Ensure you have launched the runbook first or you'll have problems)
+- Then, in this blueprint :
   - Update NUTANIX credential with password `nutanix/4u` (in the credential menu)
   - Select cluster and primary Network (click on the `GAME` white square first)
+- Save it
 - Launch it
+  - Chose a name of your choice
+  - Fill the form
+  - Clck on `deploy`

 !!
 IMPORTANT !!
 Known Issues :
  - The current deployment has a little problem.
 Please update manually the project `production` to remove then re-add the user `thebadguy`